MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 You use the Exchange admin center to manage email settings for your organization.

-## Get to the Modern Exchange admin center
+## Get to the New Exchange admin center

-You must have [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles) to access the Modern Exchange admin center.
+You must have [Microsoft 365 admin permissions](https://docs.microsoft.com/microsoft-365/admin/add-users/assign-admin-roles) to access the New Exchange admin center.
 For more information, see [Permissions in Exchange Online](permissions-exo/permissions-exo.md).

 1. [Sign in](https://support.microsoft.com/office/e9eb7d51-5430-4929-91ab-6157c5a050b4) to Microsoft 365 or Office 365 using your work or school account, and then choose the **Admin** tile.